Nirziin/AI-Training/README.md

 - `dataset/`: Used for storing datasets.
 - `Results/`: Trained models and detection on image by AI.

-### Setup

-1. Clone this repository to your local machine.
-2. Ensure Python 3.x is installed.
-3. Install the required packages via `pip install -r requirements.txt`.

 ## Performance Metrics

 The project's results are evaluated based on several key metrics: